minimusubi/curseforge-api/README.md

 ## Enums
 For convenience, the game IDs that were available at the time of publishing are [available as an enum](https://minimusubi.github.io/curseforge-api/enums/CurseForgeGameEnum.html).
 You can use this wherever you need to provide a game ID.

-There are also enums and typings available for all documented types on the [CurseForge Core API](https://docs.curseforge.com/#schemas).
+There are also enums and typings available for all documented types on the [Eternal API](https://docs.curseforge.com/#schemas).